 The Board of Directors of the Fund (the "Board") is responsible for establishing the Fund's policies and for overseeing the management of the Fund.
 The Board of Directors elects the officers of the Fund, who, along with third party service providers, are responsible for administering the day-to-day operations of the Fund.
-The Board of Directors of the Fund is comprised of one interested Director and seven disinterested Directors.
+The Board of Directors of the Fund is comprised of one interested Director and six disinterested Directors.
+Darrell Duffie and Ingrid M. Werner were appointed to the Board effective March 28, 2019.
+Effective March 28, 2019, the Board will be comprised of one interested Director and eight disinterested Directors.
 David G. Booth, an interested Director, is Chairman of the Board.
 The disinterested Directors of the Board designated Myron S. Scholes as the lead disinterested Director.
-As the lead disinterested Director, Mr. Scholes, among other duties: acts as a principal contact for management for communications to the disinterested Directors in between regular Board meetings; assists in the coordination and preparation of quarterly Board meeting agendas; raises and discusses issues with counsel to the disinterested Directors; raises issues and discusses ideas with management on behalf of the disinterested Directors (other than Committee meetings, which are chaired by the respective Committee Chairperson).
-The Board believes the existing Board structure for the Fund is appropriate because it provides the disinterested Directors with adequate influence over the governance of the Board and the Fund, while also providing the Board with the invaluable insight of the interested Director, who, as both an officer of the Fund and the Advisor, participates in the day-to-day management of the Fund's affairs, including risk management.
+As the lead disinterested Director, Mr. Scholes, among other duties: acts as a principal contact for management for communications to the disinterested Directors in between regular Board meetings; assists in the coordination and preparation of quarterly Board meeting agendas; raises and discusses issues with counsel to the disinterested Directors; raises issues and discusses ideas with management on behalf of the disinterested Directors in between regular meetings of the Board; and chairs executive sessions and separate meetings of the disinterested Directors (other than Committee meetings, which are chaired by the respective Committee Chairperson).
+The existing Board structure for the Fund also provides the disinterested Directors with adequate influence over the governance of the Board and the Fund, while also providing the Board with the invaluable insight of the interested Director, who, as both an officer of the Fund and the Advisor, participates in the day-to-day management of the Fund's affairs, including risk management.

-The agenda for each quarterly meeting of the Board is provided prior to the meeting to the lead disinterested Director in order to provide an opportunity to contact Fund management and/or the disinterested Directors' independent counsel regarding agenda items.
+The agenda for each quarterly meeting of the Board is provided prior to the meeting to the disinterested Directors in order to provide the Directors with the opportunity to contact Fund management and/or the disinterested Directors' independent counsel regarding agenda items.
 In addition, the disinterested Directors regularly communicate with Mr. Booth regarding items of interest to them in between regularly scheduled meetings of the Board.
 The Board of the Fund meets in person at least four times each year and by telephone at other times.
 At each in-person meeting, the disinterested Directors meet in executive session with their independent counsel to discuss matters outside the presence of management.

 The Board has three standing committees.
 The Audit Committee and Nominating Committee are composed entirely of disinterested Directors.
 As described below, through these Committees, the disinterested Directors have direct oversight of the Fund's accounting and financial reporting policies and the selection and nomination of candidates to the Fund's Board.
-The Investment Strategy Committee (the "Strategy Committee") assists the Board in carrying out its fiduciary duties with respect to the oversight of the Fund and its performance.
+The Investment Strategy Committee (the "Strategy Committee") consists entirely of disinterested Directors.
+The Strategy Committee assists the Board in carrying out its fiduciary duties with respect to the oversight of the Fund and its performance.